ARMmbed/mbed-client/README.md

                                          bool multiple_instance =false);
 ```

-LWM2M mbed Client will handle the observation part once the Resources have defined if they want to be observable.
+The LWM2M mbed Client will handle the observation part once you have defined the Resources to be observable.

-###Notify
+### Notify

-The “Notify” operation is sent from the LWM2M Client to the LWM2M Server during a valid observation on an Object Instance or Resource.
+The **Notify** operation is sent from the LWM2M Client to the LWM2M Server during a valid observation on an Object Instance or a Resource.
 This operation includes the new value of the Object Instance or Resource.
-The “Notify” operation SHOULD be sent when all the conditions (i.e., Minimum Period, Maximum Period, Greater Than, Less Than, Step) configured by “Write Attributes” operation for “Observe” operation are met.
+The **Notify** operation SHOULD be sent when all the conditions (Minimum Period, Maximum Period, Greater Than, Less Than, Step) configured by **Write Attributes** operation for **Observe** operation are met.

-LWM2M mbed Client will send notifications for the Resources once the conditions are met.
+The LWM2M mbed Client will send notifications for the Resources once the conditions are met.

-###Cancel
+### Cancel

-The “Cancel Observation” operation is sent from the LWM2M Server to the LWM2M Client to end an observation relationship for Object Instance or Resource.
-The operation doesn’t contain any parameters at the LWM2M layer.
-The “Cancel Observation” operation MUST be used in the response of the “Notify” operation.
+The **Cancel Observation** operation is sent from the LWM2M Server to the LWM2M Client to end an observation relationship for an Object Instance or a Resource.
+The operation does not contain any parameters at the LWM2M layer.
+The **Cancel Observation** operation MUST be used in the response of the **Notify** operation.

-LWM2M Client handles both the types of cancellation
+The LWM2M Client handles both cancellation types:

- 1. By sending “Cancel Observation” operation from LWM2M server
+ 1. By sending **Cancel Observation** operation from the LWM2M server
- 2. 2.
-By sending “Write Attributes” with cancel parameter.
+ 2. By sending **Write Attributes** with cancel parameter.

-##More Information
+## More Information

 This API is based on OMA LWM2M specification.
-You can get specification from [here]()
+You can get the specification [here](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0)

-##API documentation
+## API documentation

-You can generate Doxygen API documentation for these APIs from doxy file which is present in `cd doxygen` folder .
-You need to run `doxygen` command from the `doxygen/` folder and it will generate `docs` folder at API source directory root level where you can find the detailed documentation for each API.
+You can generate Doxygen API documentation for these APIs from a doxy file which is present in the `doxygen` folder .
+You need to run `doxygen` command from the `doxygen/` folder and it will generate a `docs` folder at API source directory root level where you can find the detailed documentation for each API.

-##Example application
+## Example application

-In order to use these API, there is an example application available [here](https://github.com/ARMmbed/lwm2m-client-example)
+An example application is available [here](https://github.com/ARMmbed/lwm2m-client-example).